 |(3) Reading/Comprehension of Literary Text/Poetry.
 Students understand, make inferences and draw conclusions about the structure and elements of poetry and provide evidence from text to support their understanding.
 Students are expected to analyze the structure or prosody (e.g., meter, rhyme scheme) and graphic elements (e.g., line length, punctuation, word position) in poetry.

 |(4) Reading/Comprehension of Literary Text/Drama.
 Students understand, make inferences and draw conclusions about the structure and elements of drama and provide evidence from text to support their understanding.
 Students are expected to analyze how archetypes and motifs in drama affect the plot of plays.

 |(5) Reading/Comprehension of Literary Text/Fiction.
 Students understand, make inferences and draw conclusions about the structure and elements of fiction and provide evidence from text to support their understanding.
 Students are expected to:

-(D) demonstrate familiarity with works by authors from non-English-speaking literary traditions with emphasis on classical literature.
+(D) demonstrate familiarity with works by authors from non-English-speaking literary traditions with emphasis on 20th century world literature.

 |(9) Reading/Comprehension of Informational Text/Expository Text.
 Students analyze, make inferences and draw conclusions about expository text and provide evidence from text to support their understanding.
 Students are expected to:

-(C) make subtle inferences and draw complex conclusions about the ideas in text and their organizational patterns; and
+(C) make and defend subtle inferences and complex conclusions about the ideas in text and their organizational patterns; and